 - Removable media.
 This includes floppy disks, CDs, DVDs, media cards and removable hard disks, all of which are often used for file transfer.

-- Portable electronic devices.
-This includes iPods, global positioning systems and personal digital assistants, all of which can be used for file transfer or information storage.
+- Cell Phones and Portable Electronic Devices This includes iPods, global positioning systems and personal digital assistants, all of which can be used for file transfer or information storage.

 - Digital cameras.
 In addition to photographic evidence, digital cameras can provide timestamps or data storage.